 With high gas prices and growing concerns about the environment and personal fitness, many people have dusted off their bicycles as a mode of transportation and recreation.
 Bikes are easy to ride.
 They are thin and slender, making it easier to weave through traffic and to get from point A to point B relatively quickly — sometimes even faster than driving or taking a bus.
 There are also many high quality bikes that are designed to be ridden in all types of weather, including in the winter.
 However, bike riding does carry dangers.
 Bicyclists that are involved in traffic accidents are often seriously injured or killed.
 So the benefits of biking are best enjoyed by also paying attention to what could go wrong and taking whatever steps you can to stay safe.

-Preventing bike accidents
+Preventing bike accidents in Jenkintown

 The most serious bicycle accidents involve motor vehicles, not other cyclists or pedestrians.
 So when there is a choice to take a bike path rather than a road you must share with motorists, that is a choice you should make.
 It is also important to wear a helmet, more than 70% of bicycle accidents involve head injuries.
 When riding on a street shared with motor vehicles, stay near the shoulder or ride in designated bike lanes.
-While most bike accidents actually happen in the daytime, it is important also to use the proper reflectors and lights on your bike in order to make it easier for motorists to see you if you are riding at night.
+While most bicycle accidents actually happen in the daytime, it is important also to use the proper reflectors and lights on your bike in order to make it easier for motorists to see you if you are riding at night.